symthink/monorepo/Argumentation.md

 When you create a question, you may also add constraints for the supports.
     - target: 1
     - replace: true/false (only applies if target===1)
-    - type: Ideas only
+    - type: Ideas preferred
-    - limit: 8
+    - limit: 9
     - priortized: true/false
     - bydate: Jan.
 1 2024